OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 Chinese (zh-tw),Portuguese (pt-br),Portuguese (pt-pt),Serbian (sr-latn-rs), and Norwegian (nb-no).

 ####Possible Language Packs
+There is a set list of valid language packs that are available for use.
+That list of languages includes:

 |                               |                              |                                |
 |-------------------------------|------------------------------|--------------------------------|
 | English (en-us)               | Greek (el-gr)                | Polish (pl-pl)                 |